-Discount rate - The discount rate used to measure the total pension liability for the fiscal years ended June 30, 2019 and 2018, was 7.00%.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.00%.
+Discount rate - The discount rate used to measure the total pension liability for the fiscal years ended June 30, 2020 and 2019, was 6.85% and 7.00%, respectively.
+The 2020 discount rate was based on the expected rate of return on pension plan investments of 6.85%.
 Based on the stated assumptions and the projection of cash flows, the Plan's fiduciary net position and future contributions were projected to be available to finance all projected future benefit payments of current pension plan members.
-Therefore, the long-term expected rate of return on Plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The projection of cash flows used to determine the Plan's discount rate assumes that contributions will continue at current levels for the current group of covered members with anticipated payroll increases of 3.00% annually.